Work Zone Mobility and Safety Program

 Oregon Department of Transportation

-As a result of the 10-year, $3 billion Oregon Transportation Investment Act (OTIA), a significant period of construction began in Oregon to repair/replace hundreds of bridges, pave and maintain city/county roads, improve/expand interchanges, add new capacity to highways, and remove freight bottlenecks.
-Keeping traffic and freight moving during this time was a priority, so the Oregon DOT (ODOT) instituted a statewide traffic mobility program to forecast, manage, and track potential mobility conflicts, resolve issues, and coordinate efforts.
+To keep traffic and freight moving during roadwork, Oregon DOT (ODOT) instituted a statewide traffic mobility program to forecast, manage, and track potential mobility conflicts, resolve issues, and coordinate efforts.
 Key work zone related components of the program include:

 • Minimizing construction-related vehicle delay through the establishment and enforcement of delay threshold limits in key highway corridors.

-• Taking a more proactive approach by considering mobility constraints up front and designing for issues, detours, and mobility needs, rather than trying to accommodate them after design and right before bid.
+• Considering mobility constraints up front and designing for issues, detours, and mobility needs, rather than trying to accommodate them after design and right before bid.

-• Developing a new methodology and online analysis tool for estimating and managing project and corridor work zone delays and used that to help design projects with acceptable impacts as much as possible.
+• Developing a methodology and online analysis tool for estimating and managing project and corridor work zone delays and using it to help design projects with acceptable impacts as much as possible.

 • Developing and implementing Traffic Management Plans for the overall program, for key highway corridors, and for individual projects.

 ODOT's Highway Mobility Operations Manual contains all of the mobility requirements for projects on Oregon highways.
-The manual spells out how traffic delays and size and weight restrictions will be addressed on a statewide basis, which in turn clarifies the requirements for each key corridor.
-Designers can then use this information to help create a tailored traffic management solution for any route.
-ODOT provided training to agency staff and stakeholders on the purpose and content of the manual.
+The manual spells out how traffic delays and size and weight restrictions will be addressed on a statewide basis.
+ODOT provided training to agency staff and stakeholders on the manual.

 Examples